 For the past three years I have washed all of our clothing, towels and sheets by hand.
 I didn’t mind the physical effort.
 I liked feeling part of the subculture of people who wash laundry by hand.

 The process of hand washing is pretty much the same across cultures.
 It is such a basic task.
 It is more grass roots than natural childbirth.
-When the weather cooperated, hanging laundry was zen.
+When the weather cooperated, hanging laundry was Zen.
 Here are some photos I took of our laundry in the Bahamas.

 But, it wasn’t a lot of fun.
 Moisture and the heat of the Caribbean can fester.
 On a few occasions the weather did not cooperate – sometimes it would rain for weeks – and I could not line dry our laundry.